Bloom-host/BloomDocs/docs/extras/markdown-syntax-reference.md

 ---
-id: template
+id: markdown-syntax-reference
 title: Markdown Syntax Reference
-unlisted: true
 hide_table_of_contents: false
 sidebar_label: Markdown Syntax Reference
-description: Examples of supported Markdown formatting in Bloom.host documentation.
+description: Examples of supported Markdown formatting in Bloom documentation.
 keywords:
   - Template
   - Pterodactyl Panel
-  - Minecraft
-  - Bloom.host
 ---

 :::note
 This page demonstrates Markdown formatting.
-Contributors should use the [Documentation Style Guide and Template](/extras/templatexample) when creating a page.
+Contributors should use the [Documentation Style Guide and Template](/extras/documentation-template) when creating a page.
 :::

 You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).